brianmitchell6/Run-Analysis/CodeBook.md

 <li><b>mean</b>:the statistical mean of the data</li>
 <li><b>std</b>:the standard deviation of the data</li>
 </ul>

+####Columns contained in file
+Index numbers correspond to column numbers
 <ol>
 <li>"Subject"</li>
 Subjects are numbered 1 through 30